flexys/sidecar-backup/README.md

 Later, an actual disk snapshot happens out of band so as to make sure there are several copies of the data.
 Probably.

+...
+Oh.
+Yeah.
+Don't add kubectl to the git tree.
+That would be tiresome.

 What's that localhost:5000 business?
 Aren't they a metal band?